wlin12/wang2vec/README.md

 ****** Parameter Capping ******

-By default parameters are updated freely, and are not checked for overflows efficiency.
-However, we had some datasets where the CWINDOW architecture overflows, which leads to segfaults, If this happens, you can set the paramter -cap 1, in order to avoid this at the cost of a small degradation in computational speed.
+By default parameters are updated freely, and are not checked for algebric overflows to maximize efficiency.
+However, we had some datasets where the CWINDOW architecture overflows, which leads to segfaults, If this happens, even in other architectures, try setting the paramter -cap 1 in order to avoid this problem at the cost of a small degradation in computational speed.

 ****** Class-based Negative Sampling ******